VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Experiment

-A practical desideratum for learning-based congestion prediction is the ability to generalize across designs, since collecting labeled routing data for every new process is expensive.
-We investigate this by training on one design and evaluating on another without fine-tuning.
-We compare against MIHC under the same zero transfer learning protocol.
+An important practical goal for learning-based congestion prediction is cross-design generalization, since collecting labeled routing data for every new process is expensive.
+We first evaluate zero-shot cross-design transfer by training on one design node and directly testing on another without fine-tuning.
+We compare against MIHC under the same transfer protocol.